Imagining tomorrow, delivering possibilities today.

 Equity of Voice

 One of our guiding principles is equity for all library patrons.
-This allows small-volume and high-volume libraries to have equal say in delivery concerns and encourages libraries of all sizes to reach out.
+This allows small-volume and high-volume libraries to have an equal say in delivery concerns and encourages libraries of all sizes to reach out.